-To change the default connections from the default values set by the system, perform the following steps:
+To change the default connections from the default values set by the system:

 - Click the configuration gear ( ) to open the Application Settings panel.

 - In the Connectors section, click the arrow (>) to open the Default Connections panel, and select the applicable connections:

 - CMDB—Displays connections that use the CMDB connector.
 Select the connection to Atrium CMDB.

 Perform these tasks if you experience any problems while running workflows after you configure the integration to an AR System server.